What is an Inverting Summing Amplifier using Op Amp?

 The summing amplifiers work both in direct current (DC) and in alternating current (AC).
-In order to work in alternating current, the coupling capacitors are placed at the inputs and outputs of the amplifier.
+In order to work in alternating current, coupling capacitors are placed at the inputs and output of the amplifier.

 The function of the coupling capacitors in the summing amplifier in alternating current is to block the DC component of the input and output signals, allowing only the alternating component to pass.